Overcome toxic culture with Eagle Hill

 But when these bright minds were slapped down for productive dissent, they walked away.
 These powerhouse stars had the power to leave—perhaps because they had the financial or reputational stability to do so.
 Even the advertising agency wasn’t sure they could validate the product claims, and they eventually dropped the account.
 The rate at which well-respected professionals left the company should have set off alarm bells, but it didn’t.

-Leaders should carefully watch their attrition.
-Why are employees leaving?
+Leaders should carefully watch their turnover and ask themselves why employees are leaving.
 Maybe it’s the pay or the job is a wrong fit.
 But maybe there are bigger issues.
 Ensuring there is a process in place for candid exit interviews is the first step.
 Again, these may need to be anonymous.
 If toxic culture trends are emerging, it’s time to diagnosis the culture problem and take action.

 Leaders often shy away from measuring culture because it seems nebulous and they struggle to assess and manage it.
 For certain, Holmes seemed intentional about cultivating a culture of fear, and that’s likely NOT the intent of most credible leaders and companies.